On the rank index of projective curves of almost minimal degree: properties of for a rank point .

-In this section, we investigate whether the space of quadrics on the projected curve $\pi_p(\mathcal{C}_d)$ can be spanned by rank 3 quadratic forms depending on points of rank $3$.
-We recall that $\pi_p(\mathcal{C}_d)$ satisfies property $\QR(3)$ for points of rank at most two.
+In this section, we investigate whether the space of quadrics on the projected curve $\pi_p(\mathcal{C}_d)$ can be spanned by rank 3 quadratic forms, provided the projection center $p$ is of rank 3.
+We recall that $\pi_p(\mathcal{C}_d)$ satisfies property $\QR(3)$, for points $p$ of rank at most two.